holochain/syn/ui/apps/talkingstickies/README.md

-# SynText
+# Talking Stickies

-A [syn](https://github.com/holochain/syn) sample app for collaborative text editing.
+A [syn](https://github.com/holochain/syn) sample app for collaborative sticky note editing.

 This is UI is built using [Svelte](https://svelte.dev) from the [standard template for Svelte apps](https://github.com/sveltejs/template).